italolelis/collections/docs/iterables.md

 ### Filter

-Like projection, filtering a collection is also a very common operation.
+Like projection, filtering a collection is also a common operation.
 To filter a collection we apply a test to each item in the iterable and collect the items that pass into a new iterable.

 Lets filter and map to collect the ids of videos that have a rating of 5.0